Top Links

 Are your neighbours affected by interference?

-• Yes: Could be an issue with your local transmitter, the weather, signal in your area, digital switchover transmitter updates, or local interference
+• Yes: In that case, it could be an issue with your local transmitter, the weather, signal in your area, or local interference

 • No: This would indicate a possible problem with your aerial or cabling